microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### Greater

 The `Greater` assertion method checks the field value is greater than the specified value.
-The field value can either be an integer or an array.
+The field value can either be an integer, float, array, or string.
 When the field value is:

-- An integer, a numerical comparison is used.
+- An integer or float, a numerical comparison is used.
 - An array, the number of elements is compared.
 - A string, the length of the string is compared.